-- Variant icon: If you find this symbol it means that you are offered other variants, modifications, etc. to the routine, dynamic or game of the session. - Thinking movement icon: If you find this symbol, it means that you are including thinking movements in this activity, which are the cognitive strategies necessary for understanding. - Thinking routine icon: this symbol means that a thinking routine is being considered, and you can find the graphic organiser of the routine in the corresponding annex (ANNEX 5). - Cooperative structure icon: if you find this symbol it means • that a cooperative structure is being considered, and you can find its graphic organiser in the corresponding annex (ANNEX 5). - Document icon: this symbol means that you should document • that phase of the thinking routine or activity.
-Documentation can be done by photographing, scanning, etc. the ideas that have emerged from the activity. - Reinforce icon: if you find this symbol it means that you, as a teacher, should reinforce your students' ideas, questions, productions, etc. - Visibilise icon: this symbol means that, as a teacher, you should give visibility to that part of the session.
+• Variant Icon: When you find this symbol it means that you are offered other variants, modifications, etc. to the routine, dynamic or game of the session.

+• Thinking routine icon: This symbol means that a thinking routine is being considered, and you can find the graphic organiser of the routine in the corresponding annex (ANNEX 5).

+Cooperative structure icon: When you find this symbol it means that a cooperative structure is being considered, and you can find its graphic organiser in the corresponding annex (ANNEX 5).

+Visibilise icon: This symbol means that, as a teacher, you should give visibility to that part of the session.

-• Play icon: When you find this symbol it means that a game or gamification is being considered.
+Play icon: When you find this symbol it means that a game or gamification is being considered.

-- Speaking icon: This symbol means that a speaking activity is being planned. - Listening icon: When you find this symbol it means that a listening activity is in progress. - Search for the stranger icon: This symbol means that a search activity for a stranger is being considered. - Bibliography icon: When you find this symbol, it means that there is a bibliographic reference at that point in the text.
+• Speaking icon: This symbol means that a speaking activity is being planned.

+• Listening icon: When you find this symbol it means that a listening activity is in progress.

+• Search for the stranger icon: This symbol means that a search activity for a stranger is being considered.

+• Bibliography icon: When you find this symbol, it means that there is a bibliographic reference at that point in the text.